-If you have ever experienced building an innovative product, you know very well that MVP is just the first part of the story (from my own experience – usually no more than 1/3 of the story).
+If you have ever experienced building an innovative product or using software development outsourcing services, you know very well that MVP is just the first part of the story (from my own experience – usually no more than 1/3 of the story).
 The real fun begins when you start interacting with real customers.
 At this stage, the question of cost and time optimisation is even more acute.

 This is why we recommend launching the MVP on a small model market.